zast-ai/issues/README.md

 # Zast.ai Issues Tracker

-Welcome to the zast.ai Issue Tracker repository!
+Welcome to the zast.ai Issues Tracker repository!
 This repository is dedicated to receiving and storing issues and suggestions from users of the zast.ai vulnerability assessment platform.

 ## How to Submit an Issue